This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 77 Has there been an increase in ESG-related litigation, investigations or enforcement activity in recent years in your country?

 It remains to be seen how, from which regulators and in which sectors we will see enforcement activity, although greenwashing is a stated target.
 Taking that stated focus, looking back at Hong Kong regulatory enforcement trends in the past decade or so, and extrapolating forward, in the shorter term and given the more mature ESG disclosure requirements for listed companies, enforcement might be expected against listed companies and their directors (1) in respect of false or misleading disclosures inducing share transactions (Securities and Futures Ordinance (Cap.
 571) (SFO), section 277) and (2) inside information disclosure failures by listed companies in connection with their ESG reporting (assuming ESG matters are price sensitive for a given company; SFO, Part XIVA).
 In the medium term, there might be disciplinary action taken by the SFC and other regulators in relation to ESG disclosure failures in respect of their obligations as regulated entities, or breaches of ESG-specific regulatory obligations, for example, in connection with the ESG-related enhancements to the Fund Manager Code of Conduct.

 78 Do you expect to see any key regulatory or legislative changes emerge in the next year or so designed to address corporate misconduct?

-Donna Wacker and Jonathan Wong are partners, and Anita Lam, William Wong and Michael Wang are consultants at Clifford Chance.
+Donna Wacker, Jonathan Wong and Michael Wang are partners, Anita Lam is Hong Kong head of employment and Feifei Yu is counsel at Clifford Chance.
 They acknowledge the assistance of colleague Felicia Cheng, a professional support lawyer at Clifford Chance.
 This chapter does not consider the implications of the Hong Kong National Security Law.